1um0s/notes-2021/feb09/introduction-and-overview.md

 # Introduction

-In the early 2000s Warehouse Scale Computing was thought to be a niche market for few giant tech companies that could afford the scale and cost of such infrastructure.
+In the early 2000s Warehouse Scale Computing (WSC) was thought to be a niche market for few giant tech companies that could afford the scale and cost of such infrastructure.
 In recent years we have see high demand in WSC moving towards cloud computing due to

 1. Economies of scale